d-lord/d-lord.github.io/_posts/2017-10-08-debugging-unicode-in-python-3.4.md

 Now we're getting somewhere.
 The terminal only has limited support for our fancy Unicode characters, but we can operate on them.

-It seems that rendering a box '□' is Windows' standard response to "unknown", not eg the replacement character '�' which often looks like '<?>'. [^1](Incidentally, I tried the Lucida Console, Consolas, DejaVu Sans Mono, and Source Code Pro fonts.
-They all showed the same boxes.)
+It seems that rendering a box '□' is Windows' standard response to "unknown", not eg the replacement character '�' which often looks like '<?>'. [^1]

+[^1]: Incidentally, I tried the Lucida Console, Consolas, DejaVu Sans Mono, and Source Code Pro fonts.
+They all showed the same boxes.

 So, why is one 128553 and the other 63017?